 Develop a federated identity trust framework between a wide range of organizations that the customer has existing relationships with and who manage identities on their customers’ behalf (e.g Government, banks, employers, online businesses) with a clear business model for mutual trust amongst all parties for the customers’ benefit and improved online experience;

-Deploy a supporting technology architecture with designed-in security and privacy features (e.g. pseudonymisation and customer consent management) which does not rely on monolithic and potentially vulnerable large databases but which, in line with the SOA paradigm, uses Internet-based gateway services to act as a broker between the different databases and IT systems of participants in the federated trust model;
+Deploy a supporting technology architecture with designed-in security and privacy features (e.g. use of pseudonyms and customer consent management) which does not rely on monolithic and potentially vulnerable large databases but which, in line with the SOA paradigm, uses Internet-based gateway services to act as a broker between the different databases and IT systems of participants in the federated trust model;

 Deploy supporting identity management lifecycle processes (e.g. creation, enrolment, verification, credential management, authentication, authorization, suspension, archiving and deletion);